jessevig/bertviz/README.md

 ## 🕹 Interactive Tutorial

 Check out the [<b><u>Interactive Colab Tutorial</u></b>](https://colab.research.google.com/drive/1MV7u8hdMgpwUd9nIlONQp-EBo8Fsj7CJ?usp=sharing)
-to interact with BertViz and learn more about the tool. <b>Note</b>: all visualizations are pre-loaded, so there is no need to execute any cells.
+to learn more about BertViz and try out the tool. <b>Note</b>: all visualizations are pre-loaded, so there is no need to execute any cells.

 [![Tutorial](images/tutorial-screenshots.jpg)](https://colab.research.google.com/drive/1MV7u8hdMgpwUd9nIlONQp-EBo8Fsj7CJ?usp=sharing)